 The ASA ruled that the advertisement should be removed from the websites

-clicking on the play button, the ad linked to the advertiser's own website, which featured a video that auto played.
-Text above the video stated CHECK OUT OUR NEW ONLINE AD FOR YOUR CHANCE TO WIN A YEAR'S SUPPLY OF FOR GOODNESS SHAKES FOR YOU AND YOUR
+Upon clicking on the play button, the ad linked to the advertiser's own website, which featured a video that auto played.
+Text above the video stated CHECK OUT OUR NEW ONLINE AD FOR YOUR CHANCE TO WIN A YEAR'S SUPPLY OF FOR GOODNESS SHAKES FOR

 The video featured men in a range of public settings, with only their heads and upper torsos visible.
 In each instance they appeared to be holding something by their groin and their bodies were shaking with exertion.
 The final scene featured a man